Bring Your Own Image (BYOI)

 You can bring your own hypervisor guest OS using Kernel-based Virtual Machine (KVM) or Hyper-V.

-Bring your own hypervisor deployment of ESXi on bare metal Compute instances is not supported.
+Bring your own hypervisor deployment of ESXi on bare metal compute instances is not supported.
 ESXi is supported only by provisioning an Oracle Cloud VMware Solution software-defined data center (SDDC).
-See Oracle Cloud VMware Solution for more information.
+See VMware Solution for more information.

 Bringing Your Own KVM

 You can bring your own operating system images or older operating systems, such as Ubuntu 6.x, RHEL 3.x, and CentOS 5.4, using KVM on bare metal instances.

 To bring your own KVM, first create a bare metal instance using the KVM image from Marketplace.
 Then, copy your on-premises guest OS to KVM on the bare metal instance.
 For more information, see Oracle Linux KVM.